-These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
+These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using an appeal to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

 Founded in 1894, The Hastings Tribune is a newspaper published in Hastings, Nebraska.
 It serves ten counties in south central Nebraska and north central Kansas.
-The current editor is Amy Palser.

-In review, the Hastings Tribune reports local news through the use of journalists in the area.
-For national news they use the Associated Press.
+In review, the Hastings Tribune reports local news using journalists in the area.
+For national news, they use the Associated Press.
 Local news headlines and articles do not contain loaded words and are properly sourced.

 Editorially, the opinion page offers a mixed bag of right and left-leaning biases but without extremes.

 Overall, we rate the Hastings Tribune as Least Biased due to balanced reporting and High for factual reporting.
 (D. Van Zandt 10/14/2018) Updated (12/16/2022)

 Last Updated on May 24, 2023 by Media Bias Fact Check

 Do you appreciate our work?
 Please consider one of the following ways to sustain us.